Buket-Oz/Instacart-Basket-Analysis-Python-Project/README.md

 These questions are designed to dissect the complex consumer behavior within Instacart's shopping environment, providing targeted insights for strategic marketing planning.

 ## Data
 This project uses several open-source data sets from Instacart alongside a specially created customer data set.
 The data includes customers, orders, products, and departments.
-Due to size constraints, the data files are not uploaded to GitHub but are available upon request.

 ### Data Sets:
 - **Customers**: Analyzed for purchasing patterns and loyalty.